frunox/acodersquest-dev/src/posts/05_bye-bootstrap.md

 CSS preprocessors, like SASS and LESS, compile CSS into a single file.
 They also 'extend' the functionality of CSS.
 In fact, one of the primary reasons they are used is to implement CSS variables.
 But, since CSS variables are now available in base CSS, there may be less need to use one.

 I don't intend to learn one of these now.
 I have more than enough to ingest trying to master CSS, so I don't have an opinion on them.
 There are supporters and detractors.
-I'll end with this [link](https://medium.com/codex/less-sass-scss-are-junk-too-bda0541251c2) to an article by someone who really, really doesn't line CSS preprocessors.
+I'll end with this [link](https://medium.com/codex/less-sass-scss-are-junk-too-bda0541251c2) to an article by someone who really, really doesn't like CSS preprocessors.